Mukad3/vvsfs/README.md

 October 2016

 ## VVSFS
-VVFSF is a very ver simple file system based on the simplistic RAM filesystem.
+VVFSF is a very very simple file system based on the simplistic RAM filesystem.
 However, the filesystem does not support simple features such as removing directories, truncating the files, showing the stat of the files, etc. A series of modifications have been done on the VVSFS and certain features have been added to the filesystem which